Roll20/roll20-api-scripts/exaltScript/README.md

 * !exaltScript : Main command preamble
 * UI : Displays the exaltScript UI to the user.
 I HIGHLY recommend you make a macro for this command.
+	* condensed : Displays a condensed UI without the settings options.
 * !exaltScript addMotes : Adds 5 motes to every character on player page with mote pools (i.e. the ones that have the "personal-essence" and "peripheral-essence" attributes)
 * !exaltScript maxMotes : Fills all mote pools to capacity on the page that the players are on the current page.
 * !exaltScript customMotes X: Lets you specify a number of motes to give to the tokens on the current player board.
 Switch out X for a valid integer.
 * !exaltScript settings : Allows you to toggle the followed setting,
 	* initiative : Toggles initiative functions, such as automatic sorting, onslaught removal and automatic mote increase
 	* anima : Toggles automatic anima increase on removing motes
-	* notifications: Toggles the command notifications display.
+	* notifications : Toggles the command notifications display.
+	* migration : Toggles the migrating of status effects of represented tokens when changing active player page.
+	* woundpenalty : Toggles automatic updating of wound penalty status on tokens.
 * !exaltScript clear : Clears the followed status from all tokens on the current player page.
 	* onslaught : Clears onslaught status
 	* anima : Clears anima status